damianbatson/ionic-myapp/README.md

 ##Ionic App of GymBuddy project
 =====================

-a port of the Laravel/MySQL webapp built in ionic and firebase.
+###Laravel/MySQL webapp built in ionic and firebase.

 clients can upload content via a popup modal. content can include training statistics and vital statistics.